sunnypark12/CS4641_Group5/index.md

 1. **Supervised Methods:**
    - **Random Forest Classification (sklearn)** for highlighting important features and complex relationships.
    - **K-Nearest Neighbors (scikit-learn)** for simple predictions based on similarity and visualization of the data.
-   - **Neural Networks (pytorch)** for handling high-dimensional data with deep learning techniques for flexibility.
+   - **Neural Network (pytorch)** for handling high-dimensional data with deep learning techniques for flexibility.
 2. **Data Preprocessing:**
    - **Dimensionality Reduction with PCA** to simplify data and remove redundant features.
    - **Fill in missing data (pandas)**